A Quest for Biblical Truth

-(Read the broader discussion of the various Greek words translated as “world” in many Bible versions, in our free downloadable book, Rightly Divide The Truth.Download Rightly Divide The Word (3rd edition) Here
+(Read the broader discussion of the various Greek words translated as “world” in many Bible versions, in our free downloadable book, Rightly Divide The Word of God

 A new step has been taken in producing short video discussions on matters about how we read our Bible.
-The first two parts (14 and 12 minutes respectively) can now be viewed on YouTube.
+The first two parts (14 and 12 minutes respectively) can now be viewed here.

-The six part series, Rightly Divide The Truth, which was produced in 2008/9, has now been fully published on YouTube.
-They can be viewed here:
+The six part series, Rightly Divide The Truth, which was produced in 2008/9, has now been fully published on YouTube

 This series focuses on basic principles of Bible interpretation to help us understand the Bible within correct context.
 These guidelines help us to discern the original biblical authors’ context from man-made religious philosophies.
 If we are to understand the truth we need to know the truth.
 This series is a sincere attempt to facilitate a true and accurate understanding of the Scriptures.
 Apart from discussing a number of basic, yet important principles to bear in mind when reading the Bible and pointing out many distortions that pagan philosophical practices have led to, typical errors flowing from subjectivity in translations of the Bible are also pointed out.
 (The series was produced in 2008/9 and broadcast on the then Solid Rock Television Channel.
 It followed research among various denominations that confirmed an urgent need for such teaching).